jasperyzh/jy.com/src/content/blog/2024/241205-rabbit holes goes on forever.md

 ](https://substackcdn.com/image/fetch/f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2F1ef883ca-c80b-408e-9624-8890d4a0fff0_1800x1350.png)

-Using the CSS Grid features in Chrome’s Developer Tools
+Using the CSS Grid features in Chrome's Developer Tools

 **NOTE::** You may have to make a few adjustments to get things working in all browsers with subgrid.
-For example, a percentage gap didn’t work for this demo in Safari.
+For example, a percentage gap didn't work for this demo in Safari.
 Switching to a clamped container query unit did work.

 ### Laying Foundations